Tenerife Carnival 2025

 DSC00809

-Everyone participates in the carnival: local residents and guests of the Canaries, mature people and youth; children have their own mini-carnival.
-The island’s top beauties take part in the casting for the role of the festival’s queen.
-Numerous designers and seamstresses create costumes, an army of prop makers craft accessories and decor.
+Everyone participates in the carnival: locals and guests of the Canaries, mature people and youth; children have their own mini-carnival.
+The island’s top beauties take part in the casting for the role of the queen of the festival.
+Numerous designers and tailors create costumes, an army of prop makers craft props and decorations.

 DSC00840

 The queens were chosen last week in the concert hall.
-By the way, let me tell you a bit about the carnival program.
+By the way, I’ll tell you a bit about the carnival program.
 It lasts almost a month!

 DSC00771